 Normally whenever we talk about cavities on teeth, we classify them into one of four stages:

 After a hole forms in the tooth, you want to catch the decay while it’s still in the outermost layer of your tooth enamel.
 That’s because the enamel is extremely dense and the treatment is still minimally invasive.
+When left untreated, decay will continue to grow until it reaches the dentin layer of the tooth.

 If a cavity goes untreated it will eventually rupture through the enamel and into the next layer of the tooth, called the dentin.
 At this point, the cavity needs to be treated quickly because it will spread quite fast.

 Untreated cavities that make their way through the dentin will ultimately become so “deep” that they come into contact with the nerve in the middle of the tooth.
 At this point, a root canal will be mandatory to avoid tooth loss.
+Dental implants and other options are recommended for any missing tooth.

 I can say in full confidence that you really can’t catch a cavity by yourself, so you need to see a dentist for regular checkups.
 Even knowing what cavities look like, they often start in places that are visibly impossible to see without X-rays or feel with special tools.
 Thankfully, your dentist can spot cavities at the earliest stages so that you can get a small cavity filling instead of something major like a crown or root canal.